snowplow/snowplowanalytics.com/_posts/2020-01-13-release-r118/index.md

 In addition, it is  possible to add additional information to any event recorded in Snowplow through the use of [custom entities contexts](https://github.com/snowplow/snowplow/wiki/Custom-contexts), again by using self-describing JSONs.

 As part of the processing of each event, every self-describing JSON (either event or context) is validated against its schema.
-All Snowplow Whenever the self-describing JSON is not valid for one of these 2 cases, a schema violation bad row is emitted.
+Whenever the self-describing JSON is not valid for one of these 2 cases, a schema violation bad row is emitted.

 ### 2.4.5.
 [Enrichment failure](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.snowplow.badrows/enrichment_failures/jsonschema/1-0-0)